slovensko-digital/autogram/README.md

 - `dependency-jars/`
 - `preparedJDK/` - JLink-ed JDK (JRE) prepared for bundling with the application.
-- `whitelabel-*.jar` - Executable JAR with the application itself.
+- `whitelabel-*.jar` - JAR with the application itself.

+Assembles a .zip and .tar.xz with the content mention above and launch.sh/.bat which can be used to run it.

 ## License